 IP/MAC A ddress The IP and MAC address are displayed with related statistics.
-Total Packets The total number of packets received and transmitted by the Router.
-TOLAI Bytes The total number of bytes received and transmitted by the Router.
-Current Packets The total number of packets received and transmitted in the last Packets Statistic interval seconds.
-Bytes The total number of bytes received and transmitted in the last Packets Statistic interval seconds.
-ICMP Tx The number of the ICMP packets transmitted to WAN per second at the specified Packets Statistics interval.
+Packets The total number of packets received and transmitted by the Router.
+Total Bytes The total number of bytes received and transmitted by the Router.
+Packets The total number of packets received and transmitted in the last Packets Statistic interval seconds.
+Current Bytes The total number of bytes received and transmitted in the last Packets Statistic interval seconds. ІСМР Тх The number of the ICMP packets transmitted to WAN per second at the specified Packets Statistics interval.
 It is shown like "current transmitting rate / Max transmitting rate".

 UDP Tx The number of UDP packets transmitted to the WAN per second at the specified Packets Statistics interval.
-It is shown like "current transmitting rate / Max transmitting rate".
+It is shown like "current transmitting rate".
 TCP SYN Tx The number of TCP SYN packets transmitted to the WAN per second at the specified Packets Statistics interval.
-It is shown like "current transmitting rate / Max transmitting rate".
-Modify Reset Reset the value of he entry to zero. woony Delete Delete the existing entry in the table.
+It is shown like "current transmitting rate".
+Modify Reset Delete Reset the value of he entry to zero.
+Delete the existing entry in the table.